aprajnaparamita/learnNikud/README.md

 will present the benefits and promise that if you pray for the Jewish people then you will be blessed.
-See the booklet [Loving Everyone Unconditionally](https://breslev.com/product/loving-everyone-unconditionally/) for the prayer text and intention.
-Again this will function in the same way.
+See the booklet [Loving Everyone Unconditionally](https://breslev.com/product/loving-everyone-unconditionally/) for the cencept behind the prayer text and intention.
+To be clear this will not be the same text but will be written from scratch with the ame idea.
+Unless of course Rav Arush gives permission to use it.
+A copy of the Tikkun HaKlalli will be included.
+Each prayer mode will function the same.
+The prayer will auto-advance at the rate to match the time selected.
+If the user choooses to manually control it by dragging the prayer up or down then they can manually pray at their own rate.

 ## 2. Technological Considerations (✅)